CubiCasa/cubicasa-android-sdk-example-project/README.md

 Received once on start when the fragment's activity has been created and in certain intervals during a scan while recording. `minutes: Int` is an estimation in minutes of the maximum scan length the device can store.

+### 79, "Device ran out of storage space"
+Received if the device runs out of storage space while scanning.
+The scan files will be deleted (code 15) and CubiCapture will be finished after this (code 5).

 ### 85, "Scanning too close.
 Showing proximity warning."
 Received if the user is scanning too close to objects and too close warning is shown.